codecachet/pelhub/site/content/art_4.md

-Title: Python meetup January 16, 2019
+Title: Python meetup #1
 Subtitle: Notes
 Date: 2019-01-18
 tags: python
+category: meetup

 [TOC]

-We had our first meeting, discussing some of the background of the Python language.
+We had our first meeting 16 January, discussing some of the background of the Python language.

 Here is a link to the <a href="../pdfs/python1_slides.pdf">slides</a>.